 Newton was part of a tradition of those who reverently thought themselves to be revealing the majesty of God's work, and thus Newton could hardly be considered the apex of detachment, especially given all the side matters in which he dabbled.
 Should we have thrown Newton away for these shortcomings?
 As for Einstein, he once wrote "imagination is more important than knowledge," as well as "God does not play dice," and he was in that lineage of men who valued beauty even amongst his mathematics.
 Nor was he alone in this respect.
 Bucky, the founder of synergetics, repeatedly spoke of the beauty that mathematics inspired in him, and interjected his presentations with animated passions.
 I have known many mathematicians who stressed the importance of beauty in their theories.
 Actually, all the men I admire were passionate, poetic, and esthetic scientists, and not the dry, barren and objective stones so many seek to become.

 Perhaps there has never been so dramatic a presentation of this clash of approach than the case of Jean Henri Fabre, the French entomologist.
 Roundly criticized for his academic presentations that might wax poetic on the touching fidelity of the dung beetle, Fabre sent a backlash to his colleagues, and asked who among them understood insects better: those who killed them, dissected them and plastered them in their dusty books, or those who spent their entire lives with them as they explored, fought, and mated in their native lands?
 It is a question one might well repeat to most academics today.
 Do you think science is done credit by an attitude of Cartesian/Baconian indifference?
 To be sure, those who run the World Bank share your cold views, seeing in trees no more than resources for human consumption.
-Contrast such an attitude with that of Michael Schneider in his book A Beginner's Guide to Constructing the Universe--which attitude seems more appropriate?
+Contrast such an attitude with that of Peter Stevens in his book Patterns in Nature--which attitude seems more appropriate?

 For my part, I have always sided with the Fabres of this world, and have no intention of leaving my camp.
 I strongly believe passion is a quality to be emulated, and not one to be forsaken.
 Certainly, after reading books such as The Nobel Duel one wonders how serious anyone can be about scientists being passionless in their work.